-Her scientific training includes B.S. degrees in Physics and in Biology from the Massachusetts Institute of Technology (MIT), PhD degree in Auditory Neuroscience from MIT, and post-doctoral training in Molecular Neuroscience at Harvard Medical School and Children's Hospital, Boston.
+Her scientific training includes Bachelor's in physics and in biology from Massachusetts Institute of Technology (MIT), a PhD in auditory neuroscience from MIT, and post-doctoral training in molecular neuroscience at Harvard Medical School and Boston Children's Hospital.

-She has received numerous awards, including the Association of M.I.T.
-Alumnae award for the highest degree of academic excellence and professional promise, the Henry Asbury Christian Award for outstanding performance in research and scholarly activitiesat Harvard Medical School, the Howard Hughes Medical Institute postdoctoral research fellowship, the Burt Evans young investigator award from the National Organization for Hearing Research, and Harvard/MIT Thomas A. McMahon Mentoring Award.
-She serves on the Long Range Planning Committee of the Association for Research in Otolaryngology,and on the editorial board of Otology and Neurotology.
-She is president of the American Auditory Society
+She has received numerous awards, including the Association of MIT Alumnae award for academic excellence, the Henry Asbury Christian Award for outstanding performance in research and scholarly activities at Harvard Medical School, the Burt Evans young investigator award from the National Organization for Hearing Research, the Thomas A. McMahon Mentoring Award from Harvard-MIT Division of Health Science and Technology, and the Benjamins Prize from the Collegium Oto-Rhino-Laryngologicum Amictiae Sacrum.
+The American Academy of Otolaryngology—Head and Neck Surgery honored her by Howard House, MD Lectureship for Advances in Otology in 2015.
+She serves on the editorial board of Otology and Neurotology.
+She is a fellow of the American Neurotology Society, a fellow of the American College of Surgeons, and past president of the American Auditory Society.

 Concurrent with her clinical activities, she directs a basic science laboratory that focuses on hearing and hearing restoration.
-The approach is interdisciplinary, combining tools of systems neuroscience with optics, ultra low power electronics, molecular biology and and genomics to improve diagnostics, prognostics and therapeutics for deafness.
-Recent research highlights include optical imaging of cells inside the inner ear without contrast dyes, development of a prototype chip for a fully implantable cochlear implant, energy extraction from the inner ear to run electronics, and discovery that aspirin intake may prevent growth of intracranial tumors (vestibular schwannomas/ acoustic neuromas) that cause hearing loss.
-Her research has been published in leading journals and has also received international media coverage, including by National Public Radio, ABS news, CBS news, Wall Street Journal, Los Angeles Times, Canadian Broadcasting Corporation, Danish Broadcasting Corporation, New England Cable News.
+The approach is interdisciplinary, combining tools of systems neuroscience with optics, ultra-low power electronics, molecular biology, and genomics to improve diagnostics, prognostics, and therapeutics for deafness.
+Recent research highlights include optical imaging of cells inside the inner ear without contrast dyes, development of a prototype chip for a fully implantable cochlear implant, energy extraction from the inner ear to run electronics, and discovery that salicylates may prevent growth of intracranial tumors (vestibular schwannomas/ acoustic neuromas) which cause hearing loss.
+Her research has been published in leading journals and has also received international media coverage, including by National Public Radio, ABS news, CBS news, Wall Street Journal, Los Angeles Times, Canadian Broadcasting Corporation, Danish Broadcasting Corporation, and New England Cable News.

 Her clinical and research work drives and reinforces one another.
 Her involvement in cutting-edge research gives her patients the opportunity to participate in clinical trials that could lead to breakthroughs in addressing the problems of participating patients, while advancing the knowledge frontier of the auditory field.

-Otology/Neurotology, including hearing loss in adults and children, cochlear implants and other implantable hearing devices, acoustic neuromas (vestibular schwannomas), otosclerosis, cholesteatoma, tumors of temporal bone.
+Otology/neurotology, including hearing loss in adults and children, cochlear implants and other implantable hearing devices, acoustic neuromas (vestibular schwannomas), otosclerosis, cholesteatoma, and tumors of temporal bone.

 Degeneration and regeneration of the inner ear, development of novel diagnostic and prognostic tools for hearing loss, mechanisms of sensorineural hearing loss due to acoustic neuromas (vestibular schwannomas), otosclerosis, and noise trauma.